Christian-QA/redfern-dnd-website/README.md

 ## Integration Tests

 Mockito is used to run integration tests by mocking user input, creating a map of possible inputs to test if they're consistently error-proofed.
 Mockito tests are run using JUnit alongside the basic unit tests, meaning they follow the same steps as unit tests.

+Selenium is used to run tests relating to the front-end.
+These are disabled by default as they currently cannot be built in Jenkins.
+To activate these, navigate to `\src\test\java\com\qa\mesadnd\selenium` from the root directory, open them with an editor of your choice (loading the root with IntelliJ IDEAand navigating to here is recommended), and remove `(enabled = false, description = "Disabled until 'server.port in use' issue is resolved")` from after `@Test`.
+These tests will only work if the application is running, and is set to server port 8181.
+Solutions to this problem are being considered for future builds.

 ## Coding Style Tests